RPAPE3/Asset-Management/backend/README.md

 ### POST `/rebuild-database`
 Upload a JSON file to rebuild the database.
 The JSON should be an array of asset objects with fields like `primaryAssetCategory`, `wealthAssetType`, `nickname`, and `balanceCurrent`.

+### Test Upload File
+A sample file named `assets_test_upload.json` is provided in the project root.
+You can use this file to test the `/rebuild-database` endpoint.
+Feel free to change values in the file to verify the backend processes uploads correctly.

 ### GET `/categories`
 Returns all categories, each with nested subcategories and assets.